FredLaRosa/Streamlit_Project_1/README.md

 - For the prediction, it's the logistic regression model "logit_full_rbs" -created with Sklearn- which will be used.
 - A dataframe will be returned as a result.
 It will include: geometric values; the nature of the banknotes (*True* or *False*) and the probabilities of prediction indicating whether the ticket is *True* and *False*.

+The tested banknotes will display in a biplot, showing the rows coordinates (banknotes) and the circle of correlations obtained during the factor analysis of the dataset used to fit our prediction model.

 ## Try it :test_tube:

 You can download the dataset [billets_production.csv](https://github.com/FredLaRosa/Streamlit_Project_1/blob/main/billets_production.csv) and try it on the data app.